F-Bafti/F-Bafti.github.io/_posts/2025-11-13-Lets-build-GPT.md

 print(decode(encode('hii there')))
 ```

-After implementing encoder and decoder, it is possible to tokenize the whole tiny-Shakespear text to tokens and save it into a torch tensor.
+After implementing the encoder and decoder, we can tokenize the entire Tiny Shakespeare text and save it as a Torch tensor.

 ## Train and validation split
-We then take 90% of the text for training and the remaining 10% for validation.
-But we can not feed the whole text at once to the model for training.
-We need to send chunks of text at a time.
+We use 90% of the text for training and the remaining 10% for validation.
+We can’t feed the entire text to the model at once; instead, we process it in chunks.

 ## Chunking the input data
-let's assume the chunks have length of 8 character.
-In that block, there are 8 different examples for the model to train on.
+Assume chunks of length 8 characters.
+Each chunk provides multiple training examples for the model.

 ```
 block_size = 8